nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Not finished/Computational methods for Material science/Ab initio Quantum Mechanics/Hartree-Fock theory.md

 ## Hartree-Fock approximation

-As we seen in the preceding paragraph, we need a wavefunction that satisfies the [[Zettelkasten/Master's degree/Basic Physics/Bosons and fermions - the symmetrization postulate|Bosons and fermions - the symmetrization postulate]].
+As we seen in the preceding paragraph, we need a wavefunction that satisfies the [[Bosons and fermions - the symmetrization postulate|Bosons and fermions - the symmetrization postulate]].
-To do so one can state that the wavefunction is in form of a [[Zettelkasten/Master's degree/Basic Physics/Slater determinant]]:
+To do so one can state that the wavefunction is in form of a [[Slater determinant]]:

 $$\Phi_e( \bar{\xi}_1,\bar{\xi}_2,\dots,\bar{\xi}_n)=
 \frac{1}{\sqrt{n!}} \det